MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/customize-your-yammer-community.md

 ## To upload a mobile cover photo

 1. In the community header, select the cover photo.
-2. In the top-right corner, select .
+2. In the top-right corner, select [add icon].
 3. From the file list, select or take an image to upload.

    The file must be is 20 MBs or less and is either a .png, .jpeg, or a non-animated .gif.